 Medical Imaging for Detection, Diagnosis and Treatment

-Diagnostic Imaging at Corona Regional Medical Center located in Corona, CA
+Diagnostic Imaging at SWH Corona Regional Medical Center located in Corona, CA

 Corona Regional Medical Center is on the forefront of new technology with comprehensive diagnostic services.
 The imaging services we provide include: